Magic Mountain Ski Area: History

 In 1960, Hans Thorner opened Magic with a T-Bar on the lower half of Magic, followed by a 7,379 ft double chair in 1962.
 The 5,400 ft "Red Chair" double was added in 1971 while trail expansion continued and snow-making was added.

-In 1985, Magic Mountain was purchased by Bromley owernship (Boston Concessions) and dramatically increased its skiable terrain, by purchasing and connecting the former Timber Ridge Ski Area.
+In 1985, Magic Mountain was purchased by Bromley ownership (Boston Concessions) and dramatically increased its skiable terrain, by purchasing and connecting the former Timber Ridge Ski Area.
 Located on the eastern slope of Glebe Mountain, that area became known as Timber Ridge at Magic.

 In 1987, Magic Mountain added a new mid-mountain Poma triple chairlift, serving novice and intermediate terrain.

 In 1991, Bromley closed Magic Mountain and Timber Ridge after poor ski seasons and real-estate downturn.
 With the exception of the summit Heron-Poma double chairlift (Red) and the Pohlig-Yan triple chairlift (Black), all lifts were removed during liquidation.

 In 1997, Magic was re-opened by private investors led by a dentist from New Jersey.
 Magic Mountain Management LLC became the property owner by 2001 led by John Nelson, Rob Lyszczarz and Tom Barker.

 In 2003, construction was started on a proposed Borvig double chairlift (from Stratton) that would follow the same line as the former Poma triple chairlift.
 SKI MAGIC LLC completed the installation of this lift in December 2018.

 In 2009, Jim Sullivan, Magic Mountain's operator/manager from 2006-2014 (operating lease from Magic Mountain Management LLC) announced he was looking into a cooperative ownership structure to ensure the future operation, maintenance, and development of the ski area.
 While some money was raised, ultimately this plan did not work out, and Magic Mountain Management LLC decided to end the Sullivan operating lease in 2014 and transferred the lease to its own Tom Barker under his new company Magic Mountain Resorts, LLC.
 Barker operated the ski area for the 2014/15 and 2015/16 ski seasons.